 The Apollo program, also named Project Apollo, was the third United States human spaceflight program.
-They were carried out by the National Aeronautics and Space Administration (NASA), which successfully landed the first humans on the lunar surface from 1969 to 1972.
-Find pictures and the meaning of all the Apollo mission patches in this article.
+It was carried out by the National Aeronautics and Space Administration (NASA), which successfully landed the first humans on the lunar surface from 1969 to 1972.
+This article includes pictures and the meaning of all the Apollo mission patches.

 Apollo Program Missions

-NASA’s Apollo programs, or Project Apollo, were designed to land humans on the Moon and bring them safely back to Earth.
+NASA’s Apollo programs, or Project Apollo, were designed to land humans on the Moon and safely return them to Earth.

 Six of NASA’s Apollo missions (Apollo 11, Apollo 12, Apollo 14, Apollo 15, Apollo 16, and Apollo 17) achieved this goal.